The EU Tobacco Products Directive (TPD): What Retailers and Shop Owners Need To Know

 14. How will we advertise?

 Advertising will be severely restricted, although again the UK has taken a very minimalist approach to implementing the TPD.
-We’ll be covering the restrictions (and how to thrive under them) in a later post, but here’s a quick summary:

 - online tutorials and information